-- Lateness: Three incidents of tardiness, whether coming in late or leaving class early starting at 5 minutes, equals one absence. - If you encounter a serious family or personal emergency that interferes with your ability to attend class, please contact the Office of Student Life, which is located 3034 Ohio Union 1739 N. High St. Columbus, OH 43210.
-Phone: (614) 292-9334.
-Email: questions@studentlife.osu.edu.
-Staff members in this office can assist you in a number of ways, including setting up appointments with a counselor, contacting your professors, and/or providing you with advice regarding whether you should carry on with your classes. - Important note: There are exceptions to these policies, for accommodations related to disabilities and religious services.
+- Lateness: Three incidents of tardiness, whether coming in late or leaving class early starting at 5 minutes, equals one absence. - If you encounter a serious family or personal emergency that interferes with your ability to attend class, please contact the Student Advocacy Center: https://advocacy.osu.edu/ Phone: (614) 292 -1111, Video call: (614) 688 4267, advocacy@osu.edu Staff members in this office can assist you in a number of ways, including setting up appointments with a counselor, contacting your professors, and/or providing you with advice regarding whether you should carry on with your classes. - Important note: There are exceptions to these policies, for accommodations related to disabilities and religious services.
 Please see the information below for more on these issues.